paulinamoskwa/paulinamoskwa/README.md

 ### Hi yall, I'm Paulina 👋

 AI practitioner and bugs hunter 🐞<br>
-I enjoy learning and mastering new skills, now more than ever with my friendo ChatGPT 🤖<br><br>
+I enjoy learning and mastering new skills, now more than ever with my friendo ChatGPT 🤖<br>

 💻 Programming things in Python and C++<br>
 🧠 Artificial Intelligence<br>